apple/foundationdb/documentation/sphinx/source/command-line-interface.rst

 The ``tss`` option, if present, changes the Testing Storage Server (TSS) configuration for a cluster.
 When used for the first time, both a count and a storage engine must be specified.
 For more details, see :ref:`testing-storage-server`.

-The ``perpetual_storag_wiggle`` option, if present, switch on/off perpetual storage wiggle.
-The value speed will be the number of processes that the Data Distributor should wiggle at a time.
-Currently FDB only support up to 1.
-So any value different than 0 or 1 will return an error.

 redundancy mode
 ^^^^^^^^^^^^^^^